Ephemera: Collecting

-Ephemera has long been substantially collected, both with and without intention, presevering what may be the only remaining reproductions.
-Victorian families pasted their collections of ephemera, acquiring the likes of scraps and trade cards, in scrapbooks whereas Georgian curators thoroughly archivied ephemera.
+Ephemera has long been substantially collected, both with and without intention, preserving what may be the only remaining reproductions.
+Victorian families pasted their collections of ephemera, acquiring the likes of scraps and trade cards, in scrapbooks whereas Georgian curators thoroughly archived ephemera.
 It was a private endeavour, with little outward cultural presence, although an eminent interpersonal function.
 Cigarette cards were widely collected, by-design.

 Contemporarily, institutions have attempted to preserve digital ephemera, although problems may exist in regards to scope and interest.
 Ephemera has been considered for curation since the 1970s, due in part to collectors, at which point societies, professional associations and publications regarding ephemera arose.
 Although ephemera is a global occurrence, interest is chiefly present in Britain and America.
 Ephemera collections can be idiosyncratic, sequential and difficult to peruse.

 Multiple scholars articulated a connection to the past, such as nostalgia, as a key motivation for ephemera collecting.
 Such a connection has been described as evocative and atmospheric; the memory as collective and cultural; the nostalgia as populist and the ephemera associated with melancholy.
 Aesthetics, academic advancement and existential ephemerality have also been seen as motivation.

 Academia

 The study of print ephemera has seen much contention; various viewpoints and interpretations have been proposed from scholars, with comparisons to folklore studies and popular culture studies, due to the invoking of "remembrance and echoed retellings" and contending that which is more prestigious, respectively.
 Literature around ephemera concern its production, varieties: trade cards, broadside ballads, chapbooks, almanacs, and newspapers; scholars predominately examine ephemera post-19th century due to greater quantities thereof.
 A significant amount of scholars have been collectors, archivists and amateurs, particularly at the inception of ephemera studies, a now burgeoning academic field.
-Digitisation of ephemera has provided accesiblity and spurred renewed interest, following the "few writings" present at the start of the 21st century.
+Digitisation of ephemera has provided accessibility and spurred renewed interest, following the "few writings" present at the start of the 21st century.

 As a source, ephemera has been widely accepted.
 Ephemera has been credited with illustrating social dynamics, including daily life, communication, social mobility and the enforcement of social norms.
 Furthermore, varied cultures from differing groups can be assessed via ephemera.
 Ephemera, to Rickards, documents "the other side of history...[which] contains all sorts of human qualities that would otherwise be edited out".